 Delivered by the partner departments – these modules deal with creative sector issues and case studies within a specific discipline, although taking into account the cross-over with other areas – including Performing Arts (theatre and dance), Visual Arts, Music, Design, Media & Communications, Publishing and Computing.
 As well as studying producing companies, this would also include consideration of creative agencies relating to the above.
 The programme will start with the above areas but in this modular system can easily expand to include other subjects.

-You will undertake an internship within an SME, Producing or Research Organisation within the cultural and creative industries.
-There will be initial taught/tutorial sessions on managing an internship and experiential learning and assessment would be by an analytical report on the ‘culture of management’ of the organisation.
+You will undertake a placement within an SME, Producing or Research Organisation within the cultural and creative industries.
+There will be initial taught/tutorial sessions on managing a work placement and experiential learning and assessment would be by an analytical report on the ‘culture of management’ of the organisation.
 In some pathways this will be augmented by classes in specific skill areas (such as marketing) as you are likely to be working in skill-specific departments of organisations.

-It is envisaged that the internship would be the equivalent of two to three days a week for three months, however each internship will be individually negotiated between you, the organisations (learning partner), and the department.
-Although duration and attendance pattern of each internship will vary, it will provide you with the context and experience to undertake the assessment.
+It is envisaged that the work placement would be the equivalent of two to three days a week for three months, however each placement will be individually negotiated between you, the organisations (learning partner), and the department.
+Although duration and attendance pattern of each work placement will vary, it will provide you with the context and experience to undertake the assessment.
 Please note that these module options are subject to ongoing revision.
 Any changes will be available at the start of the programme.

 Module V: Dissertation or Project/Portfolio plus reflective analysis